 Never dismiss how great Tokyo can be during the fall months.
-As the foliage falls down, you are enjoying your trip in such a picturesque location.
-This is the perfect place to be in November and you should keep this in mind while making travel plans.
+There are so many things to do in November and as the foliage falls down, you are enjoying your trip in such a picturesque location.
+This is the perfect place to be in and you should keep this in mind while making travel plans.

 Tokyo’s Must-See Attractions in November for Couples